moizali786/Block-chain/README.md

-An Express js Program that takes Multiple Javascript Files and routes them to different webpages.
+An Express js Program that takes Multiple EJS Template Files and routes them to different Navigation Panels Descibed in your EJS Template.
-Note : Before running The Program make sure to make a sub folder by the name of pages and put all files except third.js in it.
+Note : Before running The Program make sure to make a sub folder by the name of Views and inside it make another sub folder by name partials put Head.ejs, Footer.ejs and Header.ejs files inside it.
+Put Image file and index.ejs and other EJS Template files except ejs.js inside Views Folder.